-The Cash Cycle Seminar (ICCOS) is the premier global seminar for commercial cash management, distribution and circulation.
-It is a unique event focused on bringing together all the stakeholders in cash circulation to share perspectives, ideas, cost saving technologies, strategies, best practices and case studies.
+Since the first seminar in 1995, the Cash Cycle Seminar (ICCOS) has grown to be the premier global seminar for commercial cash management, distribution and circulation.
+This unique event is focused on bringing together all stakeholders in cash circulation to share perspectives, ideas, cost saving technologies, strategies, best practices and case studies for the betterment of the industry.
 The educational General Sessions are where the delegates share their experiences and knowledge base, peer to peer.
-An exhibition area featuring our Sponsors’ latest technology and services is open throughout the seminar and Sponsors also conduct focused breakout meetings to share further details on their leading solutions for the industry.
+An exhibition area featuring our Sponsors' latest technology and services is open throughout the seminar and Sponsors also conduct focused breakout meetings to share further details on their leading solutions for the industry.

 With regional seminars in the Americas, Asia, Europe and Middle East & Africa (MEA), The Cash Cycle Seminar (ICCOS) is focused on the cash supply chain on a global level.
 It is a forum not to be missed!